Ski Canada for exhilarating high altitude skiing, glacier skiing and snowboarding

 It’s hard to imagine three resorts (linked by an excellent ski bus service) which are so different in ambience - which is why this Alberta triumvirate of Lake Louise, Sunshine Village and Mount Norquay are such attractive prospects...More information

 Banff is a lively town set in the spectacularly beautiful Banff National Park.
-Downtown Banff offers traditional Canadian hospitality with an excellent variety of bars, some with live music, and a wide choice of restaurants catering to all tastes and budgets.More information
+Downtown Banff offers traditional Canadian hospitality with an excellent variety of bars, some with live music, and a wide choice of restaurants catering for all tastes and budgets.More information